 Am I Going to Get Federally Indicted?

-Berry Law Firm clients arrested on state charges or pending investigations often ask us this question.
+Berry Law clients arrested on state charges or pending investigations often ask us this question.
 The answer depends on the type of criminal investigation and the facts of the case.
 Below we will discuss some examples.

 White Collar Cases

 In white collar cases, it is not unusual for an investigation to go on for months, if not years, before a criminal defendant is indicted.
 In some cases, federal investigators must pore through thousands of documents before reaching a conclusion.
 Furthermore, the case can continue to develop as long as the investigation is open.
 In other words, while there may not have been enough information to indict when the investigation started, if the investigation is left open for several months or years and new evidence emerges during that time, it could convince a federal prosecutor to seek an indictment.

 In cases where large amounts of narcotics or cash are seized by the state patrol or deputy sheriff’s office, initial charges are usually filed by the state.
 However, if the quantity of cash or drugs is large enough, the feds may get involved.
 In Nebraska cases involving marijuana possession, Berry Law has represented clients who were stopped with hundreds of pounds of marijuana and not indicted.
 Similarly, we have represented clients stopped carrying hundreds of thousands of dollars who received state drug conspiracy charges.
 Carrying thousands of pounds of marijuana or millions of dollars is more likely to result in a federal indictment on a drug conspiracy charge.
 The presence of guns and large quantities of narcotics almost always results in federal indictments.